ccrma/chuck-website/chugl/doc/tutorial.md

 #### Extending GGens

-You can already go a long way with the previous approach but wait, `Player` and `Enemy` in the code above sound a lot like classes, and ChucK supports object-oriented programming, right?
-Wouldn't it be "cleaner" if we could define classes with their own `Update()` functions (like how Unity does it?) and not have to worry about calling `nextFrame()` or sporking or any of that?
+> Note: in the time since writing this tutorial and implementing the first versions of  ChuGL, my thinking and approach to programming have shifted considerably.
+I'm now convinced that OOP does far more harm than good (the ChuGL codebase itself avoids classes entirely).
+See for example, [this video](https://www.youtube.com/watch?v=tD5NrevFtbU).
+In contrast to objects/inheritance/polymorphism/etc, it generally is simpler, clearer, and more performant to just write functions that loop over arrays and structs.
+Especially in the context of short-term projects like in 256a, one ideally spends less time worrying about organization (which is all OOP is) and more time writing code that *actually does the thing.* The indie game dev community seems to understand this intuitively, but I'm also noticing a shift in programming culture as a whole away from the (toxic) OOP / clean-code mindset, largely thanks to a [small group](https://bettersoftwareconference.com/) of passionate, visionary, and tremendously-skilled programmers.
+We're keeping this section here for backwards compatibility and to respect all approaches to programming.
+That said, if you're new to this and OOP doesn't mean anything to you, I *strongly* encourage you to avoid that  pitfall entirely and **skip to the next section of this tutorial!**

-Thanks to some serious VM hackery by Ge you can do just that!
-Every GGen has an `update()` member function that by default does nothing, but which you can override by creating your own class which extends GGen!
+Like the rest of ChucK, ChuGL also supports object-oriented programming.
+Thanks to some serious VM hackery by Ge, things like `Player` and `Enemy`, can be turned into classes with their own `update()` functions (like how Unity does it).
+More specifically, every GGen has an `update(float dt)` member function that by default does nothing, but which you can override by creating your own class which extends GGen!

-Using this OOP approach, the above code could look something like:
+Using the OOP approach, the above code could look something like:

 ```cpp
 class Player extends GGen